-Form Description Number ED-900 General Application for EDA Programs One per application ED-900A Additional EDA Assurances for Construction or Non-Construction Investments One per applicant SF-424 Application for Federal Assistance One per applicant SF-424A Budget Information-Non-Construction Programs One per application CD-511 Certification Regarding Lobbying One per applicant SF-LLL Disclosure of Lobbying Activities (if applicable) One per applicant SPOC State Single Point-of-Contract (SPOC)/Executive Order 12372 Compliance Documentation (if applicable) One per application
+Form Description Number ED-900GA General Application for EDA Programs One per application SF-424 Application for Federal Assistance One per applicant

+SF-424A Budget Information-Non-Construction Programs One per application CD-511 Certification Regarding Lobbying One per applicant SF-LLL Disclosure of Lobbying Activities (if applicable) One per applicant SPOC State Single Point-of-Contract (SPOC)/Executive Order 12372 Compliance Documentation (if applicable) One per application

-Special Instructions for Completing Form ED-900
+Special Instructions for Completing Form ED-900GA

-The following modifications to the general application instructions for Form ED-900 apply to this competition and should be observed.
+The following modifications to the general application instructions for Form ED-900GA apply to this competition and should be observed.
 Applicants are advised to read carefully as the following elements have been waived.

-In general, certain sections of Form ED-900 (described below) require project information that may be included in the applicant's Project Narrative.
+In general, certain sections of Form ED-900GA (described below) require project information that may be included in the applicant's Project Narrative.
 To avoid redundancy, the applicant may make the following notation "See Project Narrative" (a cross-reference to the corresponding Project Narrative section is strongly encouraged) in the response boxes corresponding to these sections.

-• Section B.3 of Form ED-900.
+- Section B.3 of Form ED-900GA.
 Applicants under this NOFO are not required to submit a Comprehensive Economic Development Strategy (CEDS) referenced in section B.3 of Form ED-900.
-Applicants should type "Not required for a UC" in the box following the "If Yes" statement.

-• Non-governmental applicants must complete section F of Form ED-900 and include all documentation required in that section except that applicants are not required to submit a resolution of (or letter signed by an authorized representative of) a general-purpose political subdivision of a State acknowledging that the applicant is acting in cooperation with officials of such political division (section F.3).
+Applicants should type "Not required for a UC" in the box following the "If Yes" statement. - Non-governmental applicants must complete section F of Form ED-900GA and include all documentation required in that section except that applicants are not required to submit a resolution of (or letter signed by an authorized representative of) a general-purpose political subdivision of a State acknowledging that the applicant is acting in cooperation with officials of such political subdivision (section F.3).
 Notwithstanding the applicant's self-designation, EDA may determine that public universities in certain States should be treated as "governmental" even if the universities utilize nonprofit organizations to structure their relationship with Federal grant agencies.